Torch Awards Program

 A BPA chapter aligned with the goals and mission of Business Professional of America is concerned with service.
 Business Professionals of America recommends chapters become involved in one or more of the BPA Cares programs it offers.
 Participation in this program means that members are engaging in worthwhile projects while having the opportunity to receive recognition from the national organization.

-Wanda Harriman Memorial Scholarship Award
+Wanda Harriman Memorial Scholarship-DUE February!

 This Scholarship is awarded as a memorial to Wanda Harriman and is sponsored by the Business Professionals of America chapters of New Mexico as a means of assisting deserving and able students who will attend an institution of higher learning.
 Wanda Harriman took great strides in creating a uniform system of instruction and was an extremely organized individual dedicated to making vocational education programs better.
 Wanda was keenly interested in working with students and devoted great energy to this goal through working with student organizations.